Praying in Tongues to God: The Believer’s Guide to Breakthrough

 - When you wake up

-- During breaks
+- At rest breaks

 - At specific times you set